 The Future Education Model - Master of Science in Nutrition and Dietetics with Supervised Experiential Learning of the University of Puerto Rico, Río Piedras Campus, has established policies and procedures to maintain written agreements with institutions, organizations and/or agencies that provides supervised experiential learning to meet the accreditation-entry level competencies.
-The policies and procedures address the selection and periodic evaluation of adequacy and appropriateness of facilities to ensure that sites are able to provide supervised experiential learning compatible with the competencies that students are expected to achieve.
+The policies and procedures address the selection and periodic evaluation of adequacy and appropriateness of facilities to ensure that sites are able to provide supervised experiential learning to achieve.